Behavioral Economics, Economic Theory

 April 2020

-With standard models of updating under ambiguity, new information may increase the amount of relevant ambiguity: the set of beliefs may ‘dilate.’
-We experimentally test one sharp case: agents bet on a risky urn and get information that is truthful or not based on the draw from an Ellsberg urn.
-With common models, the set of beliefs dilates, and the value of bets decreases for ambiguity-averse agents and increases for ambiguity-seeking ones.
-Instead, we find that the value of bets does not change for ambiguity-averse individuals, while it increases substantially for ambiguity-seeking ones.
-We also test bets on ambiguous urns, in which case we find sizable reactions to ambiguous information.
+With common models of updating under ambiguity, new information may increase the amount of relevant ambiguity: the set of priors may “dilate.”
+We test experimentally one sharp case: agents bet on a risky urn and get information that is truthful or not based on the draw from an Ellsberg urn.
+Under typical models, the set of priors should dilate, ambiguity averse agents should lower their value of bets, ambiguity seeking should increase it.
+Instead, we find that ambiguity averse agents do not change it, ambiguity seeking ones increase it substantially.
+We also test bets on ambiguous urns and find sizable reactions to ambiguous information.